Please click on the links below to read more about the different subjects we are able to offer our students here at The Blue Coat School.

 Key Stage 4

 At Key Stage students study the topics introduced in Key Stage 3 in greater depth, and are introduced to radioactivity, and atomic and nuclear structure and stability.
-These studies follow, and lead towards, the AQA Physics GCSE which is part of the ‘trilogy’ suite of science GCSEs.
+These studies follow, and lead towards, the AQA Physics GCSE.
 At this Stage, students begin to perceive the links between seemingly disparate phenomena.
 In practical work, they develop their ability to investigate, scientifically, a quantitative relationship between variables by completion of a range of experiments and investigations, including a series of compulsory activities set down by the examination board.

 In the Sixth Form, in following the AQA Physics Syllabus, students study the full range of the physical processes and effects addressed by physicists and the sometimes complex theoretical constructs used to understand them.